Cité de l'Automobile: Building the collection

 Bugatti remained the brothers' focus.
 Fritz sent a form letter to all owners on the Bugatti club register, offering to buy all of their cars.
-In 1962 he bought nearly 50 Bugattis.
+In 1962, he bought nearly 50 Bugattis.
 In the spring of 1963, he acquired 18 of Ettore Bugatti's personal cars, including the Bugatti Royale Coupé Napoléon.
-In 1963 automobile collector John Shakespeare of Centralia, Illinois, an oil developer and heir to the Shakespeare fishing reel fortune, offered his 30 Bugattis, the largest collection in the United States.
+In 1963, automobile collector John Shakespeare of Centralia, Illinois, an oil developer and heir to the Shakespeare fishing reel fortune, offered his 30 Bugattis, the largest collection in the United States.
 Fritz bought all of them, making headlines in the United States.
-By 1967 the brothers owned 105 examples of the marque.
+By 1967, the brothers owned 105 examples of the marque.

 Mulhouse

-Over the years nearly 400 items (vehicles, chassis and engines) were acquired, and from 1964 as the woollen industry started to downturn, a wing of the former 200000 sqft Mulhouse spinning mill was chosen to quietly restore and house the collection.
+Over the years, nearly 400 items (vehicles, chassis and engines) were acquired, and from 1964, as the woollen industry started to downturn, a wing of the former 200000 sqft Mulhouse spinning mill was chosen to quietly restore and house the collection.

 A team of up to 40 carpenters, saddlers, and master mechanics was assembled under a confidentiality agreement to carry out the restoration work.
 While many around the world, including members of Bugatti clubs the globe over, knew of the collection, its scale still surprised the unfamiliar.

 Fritz visited Mulhouse daily, choosing the colors and type of restoration each car would receive.
 The workers removed the mill's interior walls and laid a red tile walkway with gravel floors for the cars to rest upon.
 Seeking to avoid competing against themselves, the brothers remained very secretive about their collection, only rarely showing it to a favored few.

 The Schlumpf affair

-In light of the unrelenting global shift of textile manufacturing to Asia, by 1976 the Schlumpf brothers began selling their factories.
-In October the Malmerspach plant laid off employees, and a strike broke out, with 400 police holding back the workers from ransacking the Mulhouse plant.
+In light of the unrelenting global shift of textile manufacturing to Asia, by 1976, the Schlumpf brothers began selling their factories.
+In October, the Malmerspach plant laid off employees, and a strike broke out, with 400 police holding back the workers from ransacking the Mulhouse plant.
 After a stand-off, on March 7, 1977, textile-union activists staged a sit-in strike at Schlumpf offices, and broke into the Mulhouse "factory" to find the astounding collection of cars.
 An unrestored Austin 7 was burned and the workers' union representative remarked "There are 600 more where this one came from."

-The Schlumpfs fled to their native Switzerland, and spent the rest of their days as permanent residents of the Drei Koenige Hotel in Basel.
+The Schlumpfs fled to their native Switzerland, and lived out their lives at the Drei Koenige Hotel in Basel.
 But with wages and tax evasion accusations outstanding, the factory was occupied the next two years by the textile-union and renamed "Workers’ Factory."
 To recoup some lost wages, the union opened the museum to the public, with some 800,000 people viewing the collection in two years.

 As the scale of the brothers Schlumpf debt rose, various creditors, including the French government and unions, eyed the car collection toward recovering their losses.
 To save the collection from destruction, break-up or export, the contents were classified in 1978 as a French Historic Monument by Council of State.
 In 1979, a bankruptcy liquidator ordered the building closed.